sg4r/proxmox-backup-client/rpmbuild.md

 Release:       1.2
 License:       AGPL-3
 ```
-save the modification
+save the temporary file and answer y to build the new package
 ```
 "~/.tmp/rpmrebuild.62512/work/spec.2" 60L, 1144C written
 Do you want to continue ? (y/N) y
 result: /root/rpmbuild/RPMS/x86_64/proxmox-backup-1.0.6-1.2.x86_64.rpm
 ```
-## install from a new host
+## Install the package on a new host
 ```
 [centos@pbscl82 ~]$ sudo yum install ./proxmox-backup-1.0.6-1.2.x86_64.rpm
 Last metadata expiration check: 0:02:46 ago on mar.
 05 janv.
 2021 08:18:34 UTC.